-Supreme Court takes up Trump travel ban
+Kennedy, conservatives appear to back Trump on travel ban

 After various iterations of the ban ricocheted through the courts, the Supreme Court agreed last December to allow travel ban 3.0 to go entirely into effect pending appeal.

-Now, the nine justices -- five appointed by Republican presidents and four appointed by Democrats -- will finally get their chance to weigh in on a centerpiece of Trump immigration policy.

-Supporters of the President say he acted to protect the country's national security.
-But critics say the travel ban represents executive overreach, lacks justification and amounts to an illegal ban on Muslims.

 The version of the ban before the court, signed in September, came after the administration completed a worldwide review as to the vetting procedures of several countries.
 The ban restricts the entry of noncitizens from seven countries to varying degrees: Iran, North Korea, Syria, Libya, Yemen, Somalia and Venezuela.
-(Chad has been removed from the list.)
+(Chad has been removed from the list, which Francisco also noted during the hearing)

-Challengers of the ban argue that it is "an order without parallel in our nation's history" and that it amounts to a "sweeping and unilateral order that purports to ban over 150 million aliens -- the vast majority of them Muslim -- from entering the United States."

-The challengers are represented by former Acting Solicitor General Neal Katyal and include the state of Hawaii, and individuals currently living in the United States.
-In court briefs, Katyal argues that the proclamation exceeds the President's authority under immigration law as well as the Establishment Clause of the Constitution.

-"If the President possessed the power he claims, he could eradicate Congress's immigration laws with the stroke of a pen, and usurp virtually the whole of the immigration power that the Founders vested in Congress to secure liberty," Katyal argued.

-Katyal relies on a "litany" of statements that Trump made during the campaign and afterward concerning a restriction of Muslims entering the United States and notes that even though the current proclamation was crafted after a review of the entry policies of other governments, it is a "direct descendant of previous bans" covering many of the same countries.
+In court briefs, Katyal relied on a "litany" of statements that Trump made during the campaign and afterward concerning a restriction of Muslims entering the United States and notes that even though the current proclamation was crafted after a review of the entry policies of other governments, it is a "direct descendant of previous bans" covering many of the same countries.

 His brief includes some of the President's statements on the campaign trail calling for a "Muslim ban" as well as a retweet of three anti-Muslim propaganda videos he sent on November 29, 2017.